code-rush/givel-info/givel/README.md

                  result is sent in percentages.
 Also, the stats of where the stars are coming from is shown in percentages for total 6 regions in US.

+- **change organization's login password**
+  - Path: /api/v1/organizations/setings/password/{organization}
+  - Method: *POST*
+  - Required Data: current_password, new_password
+  - Returns: *200 OK* Status Code with a successful message if the password changed successfuly.
+  - Description: - Changes the organization's admin password.
+                 - {organization} in the url is the organization's name
+                 - *current_password* and *new_password* are both required to
+                   change the admins login password.
+                 - Results in failure if the *current_password* does not match.
+  -IMPORTANT: Check if new_password and confirm_password matches on the front end
+              before sending the new password.

 ### Search Givel users API